 As part of the course

-- Students are exposed to a wide variety of professions through the 'Business & Professional' talks with visiting speakers are from companies ranging from British Telecom and Morgan Stanley to independent games developers
+- Students are exposed to a wide variety of professions through the 'Business & Professional' talks with visiting speakers are from companies ranging from British Telecom and Amazon to independent games developers

 - Students undertake team projects.
 One of the projects involves the teams providing consultancy services to external 'not for profit' organisations.
 This develops project management skills and customer communication skills, and also frequently provides suitable experiences to discuss in job interviews!